inivekin/abosa/abosa.typ

 an distancing frae what I've said, all words unheard would far ootpace those of me own that I'd re-read.
-Wi sudden silent hope then dread as whirring stop leads unsteading, the pyramid descends on thread in blurring drop wi circled heading.
+Wi sudden, silent hope then dread as whirring stop leads unsteading, the pyramid descends on thread in blurring drop wi circled heading.
-Shifting forces makes sand syrup, moving land tae stable new state.
+Shifting forces makes sand syrup, moving land tae stable new state;
-Though my beacon's nae more corrupt, am caught in sands an nau must wait.
+though my beacon's nae more corrupt, am caught in sands an nau must wait.
-Constant loudness seemed so massive, rampant shrewdness o racous breaths, sets like sun nau, less oppressive, lurking down in vacuous depths.
 Like desert dripped through fingers slipped that's stranding me in sorry place,
 In dropping what I hannae gripped